 In all the hullabaloo about the (finally!) recovering real estate market, what has gotten less publicity is the fact that millions and millions of homeowners are still languishing with upside-down mortgages.

 A recent report from CoreLogic, though, serves as one of the first bright lights on this piece of the housing market puzzle.
 At the end of 2011, 12.1 million homeowners were upside-down, owing more on their homes than they were worth.
-But by the end of March 2012, only 11.4 million homeowners were underwater; another full million were within 5 percent of being back in the black.
+But by the end of June 2012, only 10.8 million homeowners were underwater; nearly 2 million were within 5 percent of being back in the black.

 And this is news that everyone, not just current homebuyers and sellers, can be grateful for.

 It begins to paint a more complete picture of a pending market recovery, fleshing out the fact that buyer demand has increased, home inventory supply has decreased, lending has loosened up a bit from the overly strict criteria of the last few years, and interest rates are very, very low.

 But my experience has been this: In the exuberance of a victorious moment, our memories can be very short for the traumas of the recent past.

 If you are a homeowner who has recently seen your upside-down home mortgage situation right itself due to rising home values, here are a few things not to do, to avoid the errors of the last ascent and peak of the market:

 1. Sell just because you can.
 Many homeowners have felt stuck in their homes because to sell would have meant taking a short-sale hit on their credit, or coming up with the shortfall out of their own pockets.